Do you need to reset password or Super User login?

 INSERT INTO `jos_core_acl_aro`

 INSERT INTO `jos_core_acl_groups_aro_map`

 How to Reset the User Credentials (the easy way)

 The above procedure is typically necessary if you don't have access to the email address associated with the administrator user.

 But if you do have access, there is a very easy way to reset the credentials of the administrator.

-The Joomla backend login screen actually has a "Forgot your Password?" function.
-This is not hidden, but we weren't actually aware of it, so we're throwing it out there, just in case you didn't know about it!
+The Joomla backend login screen also has a "Forgot your Password?" function.
+This is not hidden, but we weren't aware of it, so we're throwing it out there, just in case you didn't know about it!

 Have a look at the screenshot below to see how to activate it.

 The default Joomla login is "admin", however, you're out of luck if you are looking for a default password - so you won't be able to use a single value to access any installation of the CMS.